matteomm/twitter_sentiment_analysis_hatespeech/README.md

 > references: links to the source material referenced in the notebook

 > figures: jpg images taken from the jupyter notebook
+  * functions: folder with all the custom functions created

 > twitter_presentation: pdf format of a presentation with key insights for non-tecnhical stakeholders